jbranchaud/blog/_posts/2014-02-19-Managing-Single-Files-With-Bower.md

     bower install --save https://github.com/github/linguist/blob/master/lib/linguist/languages.yml

 GitHub's [Linguist](https://github.com/github/linguist) project
-is awesome, but we don't want the entire thing pulled into our project, we just want the `languages.yml` file, which is what we accomplished above.
+is awesome, but perhaps we don't want the entire thing pulled into our project, we just want the `languages.yml` file, which is what we accomplished above.